-Every student in full-time attendance at SUNY Canton, other than married students, single parents, students residing with parent or guardian, or living in collegeapproved Greek housing are required to live on-campus, or be released from that requirement by the Director of Residence Life.
+Every student in full-time attendance at SUNY Canton, other than married students, single parents, students residing with parent or guardian, students 21 years of age or older, and students living in collegeapproved Greek housing are required to live on-campus, or be released from that requirement by the Director of Residence Life.
 Any student who is officially enrolled in a bachelor's degree program and is in their junior or senior year can be released.
 In addition, all students who live on-campus in college housing must contract one of the available meal plans with the College Association.